hakimov-dev/Muslims-app/README.md

 -  All free 💸
 -  Modern design 🎨
--  You don't need create new profile 🤗
+-  You don't need to create a new profile 🤗
--  Without limit(You can as you much want use this app) 😎
+-  Limitless (You can use this app as much as you want) 😎
--  Support by author 🌚
+-  Supported by author 🌚
--  Always growed app 📈
+-  Always growing with new updates 📈
--  Feedbacks chat for users 💻
+-  Feedback chat for users 💻
-- 100% security your profile 🔒
+-  100% secure profile 🔒

 ## Instalation
 ```